UCD4IDS/WaveletsExt.jl/paper/paper.md

 ![Left: Examples of Cylinder, Bell, and Funnel signals.
 Right: The best basis tree selected by the LDB algorithm for discriminating the three classes of signals. \label{fig:denoising}](ldb.png)

 # Reproducible Research
 `WaveletsExt.jl` was partially inspired by the WaveLab library in MATLAB, which was developed to enable reproducible wavelet research [@Donoho:1995b].
-In this spirit, we wrote a series of tutorials, examples, and experiments using `Pluto.jl`, a platform with which Julia users can create and share reactive documents [@Fonsp:2021].
-By downloading and running these so-called Pluto notebooks, researchers and students alike can reproduce the results of our research and interactively adjust parameters to see the changes in experiment outcome.
+In this spirit, we wrote a series of tutorials, examples, and experiments using `Pluto.jl` [@Liew:2021; @Dan:2021], a platform with which Julia users can create and share reactive documents [@Fonsp:2021].
+By downloading and running these so-called Pluto notebooks, researchers and students alike can reproduce the results of our research and interactively adjust parameters to see the changes in experiment outcomes.

-- Denoising Experiments using Wavelet Transforms, Autocorrelation Wavelet Transforms, Stationary Wavelet Transforms [@Liew:2021]

-- Feature Extraction using Local Discriminant Bases for Signal Classification [@Dan:2021]

 # Acknowledgements
 This project was partially supported by the following grants from the US National Science Foundation: DMS-1148643; DMS-1418779; DMS-1912747; and CCF-1934568.